 The Predicate Manager package also makes it possible to define named p-events (short for "predicate-based event").
-A named p-event is simply a label associated to a change in a predicate, or set of predicates.
-These can be defined either as proposi-
+A named p-event is simply a label associated to a change in a predicate, or set of predicates1.
+These can be defined either as propositional formulas over existing predicates, in which case the respective p-event is triggered whenever that formula becomes true; or directly as conditions over other sources of data (e.g. a touch sensor signal).

-&lt;sup>1Note that these p-events are not equivalent to the "events" that are contemplated by Definition 2.2.2 and that were used throughout this work.
+1Note that these p-events are not equivalent to the "events" that are contemplated by Definition 2.2.2 and that were used throughout this work.
 In particular, if changes in interdependent predicates are labeled with different p-events, several of these p-events may trigger simultaneously.
 This means that an "event" (as per Definition 2.2.2) may actually be associated with a set of simultaneous p-events.